 Corporate program participants use the airfare purchase process required by their company.

-Individual volunteers may use the travel agency or on-line booking tool of your choice.
-Online tools include Orbitz, Kayak and ITA Matrix.
+Individual volunteers may use the travel agency or online booking tool (e.g., Orbitz, Kayak, ITA Matrix) of your choice.
 Be sure to clearly understand the required arrival and departure airport and dates specific for your project before buying your ticket.
 Consider using award travel to help reduce costs.
 If Fundly funds will be used to pay for your travel, you may be requested to use Team4Tech’s travel service provider.

 Need-based scholarships may be available for individual applicants.
 The scholarship recipients agree to provide additional volunteer support to Team4Tech, during and after their project is over.
 The additional support is decided on a case-by-case basis for each scholarship recipients.
 Returning alumni may be eligible for special scholarships in exchange for additional management and leadership contributions in the planning and project implementation.

 Team members are chosen based on multiple factors as ascertained in both their written application and interview.
 Factors considered include interest in education (as demonstrated by previous work or volunteer experience), team orientation, adaptability and flexibility, communication skills (including presentations, blogging, and social media use), technical capability, teaching experience, local language skill, ability to work across cultures, and referral by alumni.